The Riley Guide: Sites with Job Listings

 If your business isn't too large or complex, you may be able to handle this additional tax paperwork with the business edition of a piece of tax software like TurboTax or TaxACT.
-This software will walk you through every area of the form, double-check for mistakes, submit the forms electronically, and even set up email reminders about future estimated payments.
+This small business software will walk you through every area of the form, double-check for mistakes, submit the forms electronically, and even set up email reminders about future estimated payments.
 But if you're launching a business with a lot of moving parts, it may be worth your while to hire a freelance accountant, at least for an initial consultation and to help out around tax time.

 The guide in the previous section walked you through the basic steps, but plenty of other online resources can guide you through the details and answer many of your questions.
 Some of these websites host libraries of information on every aspect of launching a business, some include step-by-step examples of business plans and other company documents, and still others offer networking and support connections.
 No matter what stage of your start-up you've reached, some of these resources should be able to address your concerns in detail.